-Learning the answer to what is medical detoxification is only the first step in getting treatment for an addiction.
+Learning the answer to what is medical detoxification is only the first step in getting addiction treatment.
 Detox is designed to remove chemical remnants of drugs from the human body.
 Afterward, patients are ready for a rehab program as they start their recovery.

 What Is Detoxification?

 Detox is a safe way for people to withdraw from drugs or alcohol.
 When someone uses drugs, their body develops a physical dependence over time.
-Basically, the body and mind think that they need drugs to feel normal.
+The body and mind think that they need drugs to feel normal.
 When someone suddenly quits using, it can lead to withdrawal symptoms.

 Some withdrawal symptoms can be dangerous.
 At the very least, withdrawal is uncomfortable.
 Because of this, it is important to seek medical care during detox.
 Addiction specialists can help to manage symptoms and prevent dangerous complications.